 Calculating Selling Area for Healthy Retail

-A fact sheet about improving access to healthy food
+Improving access to healthy food

 Recognizing this, government officials, advocates and other stakeholders have been working across the United States to bring produce and staple foods to small corner stores and convenience stores that serve the hardest-hit communities.